backstage/backstage/docs/overview/stability-index.md

 ---
 id: stability-index
 title: Stability Index
-description:
+# prettier-ignore
-  An overview of the commitment to stability for different parts of the Backstage codebase.
+description: An overview of the commitment to stability for different parts of the Backstage codebase.
 ---

 ## Overview